Clivia miniata 'Forest Flame'

 Via Seed or Basal Offset Division.

-Basal Offset Division (Pups) (Easy) - For this method, it's best to divide in spring or summer and once the offshoots are at least a quarter of the mother plant's size, with several well-established leaves.
+Basal Offset Division (Pups) (Easy, Photo Below) - For this method, it's best to divide in spring or summer and once the offshoots are at least a third of the mother plant's size, with several well-established leaves.
 Remove its pot and place your hand in between the junction that connects the two; soil may have to be brushed away to get a better grip.
 Gently push the pup downwards while supporting the mother plant until you hear a snap.
 Cautiously separate the root systems, keeping great care in keeping them damage-free.
-Place the new plantlet in a small pot with a well-draining potting mix, much similar to the original soil, and maintain the same care routines.
-'Cactus & Succulent' compost is best, or you can make your own using multipurpose compost with added grit or perlite.
+Place the new plantlet in a small pot with a 'Cactus & Succulent' labelled potting mix, much similar to the original soil, and maintain the same care routines.
 Provide a bright setting with temperatures around 18°C (64°F) with the majority of the soil drying out in between waters.
 New leaves should emerge within the six weeks, as long as the soil is kept on the drier to life.

 Their flowers are relatively large, trumpet-shaped flowers that are arranged in threes or fours at the top of one or two shafts, usually around 30cm in height.
 The individual flower lasts up to ten days, with the overall show spanning two months - typical colours are white, yellow and orange.
 Most specimens will bloom within the region of September and March but can flower at any given time.